Abdulafeez-sb/Wireless-Projection-System/README.md

 - Node.js 16+ and npm
 - OpenSSL (for certificate generation)

+⚠️ Prerequisites: Fresh Raspberry Pi Setup
+If you're setting up a brand new Raspberry Pi or need to reflash your microSD card, please complete the OS installation first:
+Follow this complete guide from downloading the OS to getting your Pi ready for the Wireless Projection System.
+[Raspberry Pi OS Installation Guide]( )

+Once your Pi is booted and configured, return here and continue with Step 1 below.

 ## Installation & Setup
 ### Open the terminal on the Raspberry Pi